What are the Benefits of Social Media Marketing?

-Comparatively speaking, social media marketing has a lower technical barrier of entry compared to other digital marketing disciplines like Search Engine Optimization (SEO), Pay Per Click (PPC) advertising, Marketing Automation, or Conversion Rate Optimization (CRO).
+Comparatively speaking, social media marketing has a lower technical barrier of entry compared to other digital marketing disciplines like Search Engine Optimisation (SEO), Pay Per Click (PPC) advertising, Marketing Automation, or Conversion Rate Optimisation (CRO).

 While it is strongly recommended that websites should form part and parcel of your digital marketing arsenal, social media marketing allows any user to tap on his or her company or individual pages to reach new customers.